gimlet-io/gimlet-documentation/src/pages/docs/deploy-your-first-app-to-kubernetes.md

 ### Obtain Gimlet API credentials

-For the CI deploy steps to work it needs access to the Gimlet API.
+For the CI deploy steps to work, you need to provide access to the Gimlet API.
 You need to set two secrets `GIMLET_SERVER` and `GIMLET_TOKEN`.

 - Set `GIMLET_SERVER` to https://gimletd.<<yourcompany.com>>
 - Set `GIMLET_TOKEN` to a Gimlet API key